robert-hh/Candle/readme.md

 inserting the battery in the wrong orientation.

-For use, I take a sufficiently large candle, diameter >65mm, let it burn down sich that is has a nice shape, with a cavity of ~2cm at the top.
+For use, I take a sufficiently large candle, diameter >65mm, let it burn down such that is has a nice shape, with a cavity of ~2cm at the top.
 Then I make a hole in the bottom for the battery holder with the PCB, connect the LED and the LDR, and then I'm done.
 The only problem with that approach is, that wax melts in the sun.
 So do not expose it to direct sunlight.
 Otherwise you get candles in Salvador Dali style.
 Even then, I have to replace the wax part sometimes.
-It gets dirty after a while.
+It gets dirty after a while at the graveyard.

 Note: If you ask, what the relation to Micropython is:
 I used a PyBoard 1.0 and a LDR to capture the brightness